 We see ourselves as fast movers - we never like to sit still, and we are always eager to find new ways of showcasing new international voices, and facilitating those important exchanges that makes our world feel just a bit more connected.

 JACKSONS LANE, LONDON

-Shining a light on Nordic theatre makers and culture, New Nordics Festival brings together five days of the best new plays from Denmark, Sweden, Norway, Finland, Iceland and the Faroe Islands – both live and digital.
-Presented by Cut the Cord, the festival works with emerging UK-based theatre-makers to explore what Nordic theatre is and how it can enrich UK theatre.
-Each day of the festival will see a play from a Nordic country as well as Q&As with the Nordic playwrights and artistic teams.
+Shining a light on Nordic theatre makers and culture, New Nordics Festival brought together five days of the best new plays from Denmark, Sweden, Norway, Finland, Iceland and the Faroe Islands – both live and digital.
+Presented by Cut the Cord, the festival worked with emerging UK-based theatre-makers to explore what Nordic theatre is and how it can enrich UK theatre.
+Each day of the festival saw a play from a Nordic country as well as Q&As with the Nordic playwrights and artistic teams.

-The festival also includes workshops, online talks and discussions.
+The festival also included workshops, online talks and discussions.

 New Nordic Voices was a translation programme launched which translated plays from emerging Nordic playwrights from Denmark, Sweden, Norway, Finland and Iceland into English.
 The scheme aimed to enable Nordic talent to find an audience overseas, gaining further recognition through the translation of their text.

 Each playwright was mentored by an established translator and received a full English translation of their play at the end of the programme, which ended in a digital showcase.

 Sustainable Leadership in the Arts was part of the Nordic Talks series with the Nordic Council of Ministers for International Leadership Week 16-19 November 2020.
 The 3-day event included 3 free online panels with Nordic and UK artistic leaders discussing their organisations' positive practices and what changes need to be made for the future.

 The talks focused on three key areas: Climate Action, Diversity and Inclusivity, and the Future of Artistic Leadership and Development.